Luckyogbeide/SQL-scripts/README.md

 ## As a SQL developer, some of the my scripts are shown below;

 ### Credit Schedule Amortization
-The script below generate different forms of credit amortization ranging from; annuity, reducing balance etc
+The script below generates different forms of credit amortization ranging from; annuity, reducing balance etc
 ~~~
   USE [TheCoreBankingAzure] GO
 /****** Object:  StoredProcedure [dbo].[sp_Banking_TempSchedule1]    Script Date: 11/17/2024 9:52:42 PM ******/